A downloadable tool for Windows and Linux

 What This Page Contains

-This page contains ORBIS BASIC 32X builds, demos, documentation and ongoing development progress.
+This page contains ORBIS BASIC 32X builds, Orbis Builder updates, demos, documentation, examples, and ongoing development progress.

 Simple.
 Powerful.
 Retro.
 Future.